ecological literacy– ‘ecoliteracy’ to help you gain the philosophical, environmental and ethical knowledge

 - updating your cultural strategy or policy

 “Hi, my name is Cathy Fitzgerald.
-I’m passionate that the arts have a critical, yet under-acknowledged potential to inspire diverse communities of how to live well with the Earth and its inhabitants.
+I’m passionate that the arts have a critical, yet under-acknowledged potential to inspire diverse communities on how to live well with the Earth and its inhabitants.

-In these urgent times, you may be like increasing numbers of creative workers, art educators, art students and curators wishing to engage effectively with eco-social concerns.
+In these urgent times, you may be like increasing numbers of creative workers, art educators, art students, curators and art professionals wishing to engage effectively with eco-social concerns.
 However, you may soon realise this topic is complex and that ecological knowledge for creative practices is not currently prioritised in art education or understood across the art sector.

-Through Haumea, I can help you navigate the environmental science, philosophy and ethics so you can develop impactful, Earth-aligned creative work for your audiences, communities and art organisations.
+Through Haumea Ecoliteracy Services, I can help you navigate the environmental science, philosophy and ethics so you can develop impactful, Earth-aligned creative work for your audiences, communities and art organisations.

 Cathy Fitzgerald, PhD by Creative Practice,